 Submitted by R.Sabry on Sat, 05/02/2009 - 13:19 research Hi, I am Ramy, I am about to perform some analyses on laterally loaded pile groups in sandy soils, does anyone have any idea about the best constitutive model to use?, loading is static.
 And I am using PLaxis 3D foundations version 2.1 Regards, Ramy yawlou perhaps consider the following models I'm not exactly sure.
 But here are some suggested constitutive models for you to investigate.
 Drucker-Prager Cam-Clay Dafalias Manzari (seems like this is for sand) Although, it looks like plaxis 3d only allows the mohr coulomb model, in which case you don't have a choice??
-Log in or register to post comments Mon, 05/04/2009 - 01:40 Permalink ziyad Hi Rami, I think Cam-Clay Hi Rami, I think Cam-Clay is more suitable for Clay soils.
+Log in to post comments Mon, 05/04/2009 - 01:40 Permalink ziyad Hi Rami, I think Cam-Clay Hi Rami, I think Cam-Clay is more suitable for Clay soils.
 Try Mohr-Coulomb too.
-Regards Log in or register to post comments Sun, 06/07/2009 - 08:55 Permalink Log in or register to post comments3657 views
+Regards Log in to post comments Sun, 06/07/2009 - 08:55 Permalink Log in to post comments3786 views

 yawlou perhaps consider the following models I'm not exactly sure.
 But here are some suggested constitutive models for you to investigate.
 Drucker-Prager Cam-Clay Dafalias Manzari (seems like this is for sand) Although, it looks like plaxis 3d only allows the mohr coulomb model, in which case you don't have a choice??
-Log in or register to post comments Mon, 05/04/2009 - 01:40 Permalink
+Log in to post comments Mon, 05/04/2009 - 01:40 Permalink

 perhaps consider the following models